Why is evidence important

 Local planning authorities should publish documents that form part of the evidence base as they are completed.
 This is to help local communities and other interests consider the issues and engage with the authority at an early stage in developing the Local Plan.
 It will also help communities working on neighbourhood plans, who can use this evidence to inform their own plans.

 This phase of consultation on the local plan‘s preparation is a formal stage.
 It is sometimes known as “Issues and Options” but may be given a local name.
 For example, this phase of consultation for the Plymouth Plan was called 'Plymouth Plan Connections'.
-The City Council asked for comments on the many evidence base documents which will inform the Plymouth Plan.
+The City Council asked for comments on the many evidence base documents which would inform the Plymouth Plan.

 Planning Food Cities: Find out how to get involved shaping the future of your local area to create a more sustainable and local food system.